gregg127/anton/docs/docs/02_services.md

 ## Summary

-To summarize this chapter I ended up with:
+To summarize this chapter, I ended up with:

-* working nginx `Deployment` and `Service`
+* A working nginx `Deployment` and `Service`.
-* subdomain configured to point to my networkć
+* A subdomain configured to point to my network.
-* dynamic DNS to update IP address that the subdomain points to
+* Dynamic DNS to update the IP address that the subdomain points to.
-* deployed `cert-manager` to handle certification
+* Deployed `cert-manager` to handle certification.
-* updated `Ingress` so that it requests and sets up certificate for configured host.
+* Updated `Ingress` so that it requests and sets up a certificate for the configured host.

 -----